wzell/cmd/README.md

 Central Moment Discrepancy for Domain-Invariant Representation Learning

-This repository contains code for reproducing the experiments reported in the IJCNN 2017 paper Central Moment Matching for Domain-Invariant Representation Learning by Werner Zellinger, Thomas Grubinger, Florian Sobieczky and Edwin Lughofer from the Department of Knowledge Based Mathematical Systems at the JKU Linz and the Data Analysis Systems Group at the Software Competence Hagenberg.
+This repository contains code for reproducing the experiments reported in the paper Central Moment Matching for Domain-Invariant Representation Learning by Werner Zellinger, Edwin Lughofer and Susanne Saminger-Platz from the Department of Knowledge Based Mathematical Systems at the JKU Linz and Thomas Grubinger and Thomas Natschläger from the Data Analysis Systems Group at the Software Competence Hagenberg.

 # Requirements
 The implementation is based on Theano and the neural networks library Keras.